Coughlin-Alumni Stadium enters its 54th — and final — season as home of the Jackrabbits ion 2015.

-Through the first 48 years of operation, there have been 261 games against 64 different opponents at Coughlin-Alumni Stadium, with SDSU holding a 162-100 record on its home field, and a 22-5 mark on night games at CAS.
+Through the first 52 years of operation, there have been 284 games against 64 different opponents at Coughlin-Alumni Stadium, with SDSU holding a 179-105 record (.630 winning percentage) on its home field.
+There has never been a tie game at CAS.

 The South Dakota State University football team moved into new headquarters following the completion of the Dykhouse Student-Athlete Center in the north end zone of Coughlin-Alumni Stadium prior to the start of the 2010 season.